 The Apple Creativity Goes On campaign is a digital video campaign that was released during the COVID-19 pandemic.
 The campaign tells the story of how creativity is continuing to thrive in the face of adversity.
 The videos are simple and minimalistic, and they focus on the stories of the people who are using Apple products to create and innovate.

 Apple has always been known for it’s creative and innovative products, and the Creativity Goes On campaign is a perfect way to showcase that creativity.
 The videos are inspiring and uplifting, and they offer a glimpse into the ways that Apple products are being used to make a difference in the world.

 Slack is a could-based instant messaging service that helps teams communicate, share files in one place, and integrate other tools.
 Slack didn’t release one large digital marketing campaign.
 Instead, their success can be contributed to some amazing customer relations.
 The company made a conscious decision to focus on customer service and support, and it clearly paid off.
 Slack was voted the best customer service of any technology company in 2016.

 In addition, they made a number of changes to their customer service process, including introducing a new ticketing system and expanding their customer service team.
 The combination os great customer service and a strong focus on user experience is a great form of digital marketing.
 Slack continues to grow in popularity, and it’s clear that they’re here to stay.

 Digital Marketing Questions and Answers for Your Business

 So give your new digital marketing efforts some time to take effect, and then look for an overall uptick in sales.
 That’s how you’ll know if things are working as planned.

-And if you have any more questions about digital marketing, check out our CEO Shama’s new book, Momentum: How to Propel Your Marketing and Transform Your Brand in the Digital Age.
+And if you have any more digital marketing questions, check out our CEO Shama’s new book, Momentum: How to Propel Your Marketing and Transform Your Brand in the Digital Age.